PeterBlackman1/post-install-config/README.md

 https://user-images.githubusercontent.com/120864279/211126422-5093385b-e1d2-4aba-9c23-a60fde912fc0.mp4

-Assigning roles and permissions to the supreme admin.
+Assigning roles and permissions to the supreme admin thats created in the database.
+This is where I'm able to add roles to any agent that's created in the database.

 </p>